 Entire societies are now shifting focus.
-Income inequality is a subject that has been gaining momentum where the new common goal is to increase quality of life for all.
+Income inequality is a subject that has been gaining momentum where the new common goal is to increase the quality of life for all.
 This is only made possible by expanding wealth by developing new business models, products and services, and forms of production.

 Why waste the time and effort trying to come up with your own solution if one already exists out there?

-Redefining economic growth and prosperity
+Reshaping economic growth and prosperity

 From an innovation economy standpoint, growth domestic product (GDP) measurements were previously quantified from tangible applications and assets.

 Today, a significant percentage of GDP growth has been attributed to innovation value and new ideas.
-This may take the form of patents, copyrights and intellectual property rights.
+This may take the form of patents, copyrights, and intellectual property rights.

 An example in which the weight of an idea can influence economic growth is market speculations of an upcoming or newly released idea or invention.

-This creates new challenges for companies to deliver innovative products to their customers on an on-going basis to maintain customer satisfaction.
+This creates new challenges for companies to deliver innovative products to their customers on an ongoing basis to maintain customer satisfaction.
 This can be especially difficult for a single company to constantly produce innovative products within a short time frame and to deliver a profitable return on investment.

-Regarding the innovation economy, it is about how value is determined by the ability to generate new ideas that can be then transformed into new products, services, and business models to drive innovation.
+Regarding the innovation economy, it is about how value is determined by the ability to generate new ideas that can then be transformed into new products, services, and business models to drive innovation.

 Challenges of innovation in organizations

 Unfortunately, some companies have suffered from the impacts of the changing economy and shifting market preferences.
-This may be the result of the companies’ failure to embrace the Innovation Economy within their company’s strategy.
+This may be the result of the companies’ failure to embrace the Innovation Economy within their business strategy.

 3. Lack of distinct vision leading to competing products – companies developing new products to satisfy the demands of customers seeking innovative and sustainable solutions but end up conflicting with their own existing products.
-This creates confusion and a burden throughout the whole supply chain and corporate vision
+This creates confusion and a burden throughout the whole supply chain and corporate vision.

-By taking a unidirectional approach to include innovation in the strategy, such as making the switch to digitalization, alone, it is insufficient to be able to embrace the Innovation Economy successfully.
+By taking a unidirectional approach to include innovation in the strategy, such as making the switch to digitalization alone, it is insufficient to be able to embrace the Innovation Economy successfully.